ipr/Imagine-object-loader/README.txt

 Description:
 Classes for loading 3D-mesh objects in Imagine TDDD format (.iob) to be used in games and such.
+Implemented according to format specification by (unknown - find out).

-Imagine was preceded by Impulse's TurboSilver on Amiga and fileformat is same IFF-FORM based TDDD as far as I know..
+Imagine was preceded by Impulse's TurboSilver on Amiga and fileformat is mostly same IFF-FORM based TDDD as far as I know: some extension chunk types for Imagine at least.

 Planned doing this a while back but never got around to doing it..